Updated 24/03/15 in the light of Angelina Jolie Pitt’s announcement she has decided to have her ovaries removed as well – see below.

 Over the years, supported by the British public, our researchers have played a pivotal role in indentifying and understanding breast cancer genes.
 Their research helped pin down BRCA1 in 1994 , and they found its close cousin – BRCA2 – a year later.
 It’s because of work like this that hundreds of thousands of women, including Angelina Jolie, can take positive steps to reduce their risk of the disease.

 We’ve also made strides in understanding exactly how these gene faults lead to cancer, and are helping develop drugs called PARP inhibitors, which can target cancers driven by these faults.
+The first of these, olaparib (Lynparza) has now been approved in Europe and we hope it will soon be available for NHS patients here in the UK.
+(Updated KA 24/03/15)

 And we’ve started to unravel why some BRCA1 carriers are at higher risk than others, which could help women make the tricky decision as to whether to have surgery or surveillance.